-If your dog has lots of lumps and bumps (I’ve known quite a few old dogs like that!), your vet will want to keep track so he can quickly find any new ones or recognise changes in existing ones.
+If your dog has lots of lumps and bumps (I’ve known quite a few old dogs like that), your vet will want to keep track so he can quickly find any new ones or recognize changes in existing ones.

-Through regular grooming, massage and petting sessions, you will be quickly aware of any changes to the size and shape of existing lumps, and the development of new ones.
+Through regular grooming, massage, and petting sessions, you will be quickly aware of any changes to the size and shape of existing lumps and the development of new ones.

 An alternative point of view

-Lumps and bumps in dogs – conclusion
+Conclusion: Lumps and bumps in dogs

-Most lumps and bumps in older dogs are nothing to worry about, and from a holistic point of view there’s a lot we can do to prevent them from developing in the first place.
+Most lumps and bumps in older dogs are nothing to worry about, and from a holistic point of view, there’s a lot we can do to address them quickly and effectively.

 If your dog does have bumps already, you should track and record their location and approximate size.
 This will help you monitor for any changes that could indicate they are something to be concerned about.